-Over the last five years, festivities have evolved into a four-day weekend involving 25-30 injured warriors annually and providing many opportunities for good food and R&R.
+Over the last seven years, festivities have evolved into a three-day weekend involving 25-30 injured warriors annually and providing many opportunities for good food and R&R.

 Several professional golfers, including Bruce Lietske, Bobby Nichols, Charles Coody and Rives McBee, have donated their time helping warriors on the day of the Pro-Am.

 Medical experts and military leaders say that letting these men and women vent their frustrations on the golf course helps some of them forget their injuries for a time and create determination they need for rehabilitation.

 Many generals and other high-ranking military officers attend the festivities and play in the Pro-Am.
 Musicians and comedians from around the country volunteer their time.
 Country and western singer Randy Travis entertained the warriors last year.